 3. Start Swiping & Matching During Peak Hours

 Why: Because It’s peak season, now through Valentine’s Day.

-And: Sunday nights are one of the most popular times for heavy activity on dating apps.
+And: Sunday Night is one of the most popular nights for heavy activity on dating apps.

 Plus: Swiping activity surges on Monday nights too!Remember To: Message 5-10 people a day.